-Name Revenue Performance Payout (%) Adjusted EBITDA Performance Payout (%) 2021 Bonus as Percentage of Target Bonus (%) as Percentage of Base Salary(\$) 2021 Bonus (\$) Brian E. Mueller 92.9 % 98.0 % 95.4 % 95.4 % 306,353 Dr. W. Stan Meyer 92.9 % 98.0 % 95.4 % 71.6 % \$ 279,154 Daniel E. Bachus 92.9 % 98.0 % 95.4 % 71.6 % \$ 279,154 Dilek Marsh 92.9 % 98.0 % 95.4 % 34.0 % \$ 95,437 Daniel J. Briggs 18.6 % 19.6 % 73.2 % 54.9 % \$ 161,543
+2022 Bonus Adjusted 2022 Bonus as as Revenue EBITDA Percentage of Percentage Performance Performance Target Bonus of Base 2022 Name Payout (%) Payout (%) (%) Salary(\$) Bonus (\$) Brian E. Mueller 136.9 % 150.0 % 143.5 % 143.5 % \$ 460,495 Dr. W. Stan Meyer 136.9 % 150.0 % 143.5 % 107.6 % \$ 419,610 Daniel E. Bachus 136.9 % 150.0 % 143.5 % 107.6 % \$ 419,610 Dilek Marsh 136.9 % 150.0 % 143.5 % 51.3 % \$ 157,802 Daniel J. Briggs 136.9 % 150.0 % 78.7 % 59.0 % \$ 178,769

-2021 individual goals.
-The individual performance goals applicable to the named executive officers in 2021 focused on each executive's achievement of one or more objectives that related to their specific duties and responsibilities on behalf of the Company.
+2022 individual goals.
+The individual performance goals applicable to the named executive officers in 2022 focused on each executive's achievement of one or more objectives that related to their specific duties and responsibilities on behalf of the Company.
 These individual goals included:

-- For Dr. Meyer and Mr. Bachus, collectively: to manage their individual departments within budget. - For Mr. Mueller, Dr. Meyer and Mr. Bachus, collectively: to work on key strategic initiatives for the Company including the future growth of the hybrid healthcare partnerships with new and existing university partners and new off-campus classroom and laboratory sites, continue to achieve growth goals set by our most significant partner and participate in a specified number of investor conferences and/or investor meetings. - For Mr. Mueller, Dr. Meyer and Mr. Bachus: to lead the Company's corporate responsibility initiatives, including its efforts in expanding its environmental awareness, social responsibility and human capital, and governance initiatives. - For Dr. Meyer: to demonstrate leadership over key functional areas such as marketing, online operations and campus operations. - For Mr. Bachus: to manage the financial and reporting functions to ensure that no material weaknesses occurred within the Company's financial reporting structure. - For Ms. Marsh: to manage process improvements and manage data reporting and analytics for the company and our university partners.
+- For Dr. Meyer and Mr. Bachus, collectively: to manage their individual departments within budget. - For Mr. Mueller, Dr. Meyer and Mr. Bachus, collectively: to work on key strategic initiatives for the Company including the future growth of the hybrid healthcare partnerships with new and existing university partners and new off-campus classroom and laboratory sites, continue to achieve growth goals set by our most significant partner and participate in a specified number of investor conferences and/or investor meetings. - For Mr. Mueller, Dr. Meyer and Mr. Bachus: to lead the Company's corporate responsibility initiatives, including its efforts in expanding its environmental awareness, social responsibility and human capital, and governance initiatives. - For Dr. Meyer: to demonstrate leadership over key functional areas such as marketing, online operations and campus operations. - For Mr. Bachus: to manage the financial and reporting functions to ensure that no material weaknesses occurred within the Company's financial reporting structure. - For Ms. Marsh: to manage process improvements, manage data reporting and analytics for the company and our university partners, and manage the full development lifecycle of software tools necessary for operations teams in the Company to help educate, manage and support students.

-Based on each individual named executive officer's achievement or substantial achievement of their individual performance goals, and in light of the superior financial performance achieved by the Company in 2021, the Compensation Committee determined that cash bonuses under the Annual Cash Incentive Plan should be paid out at the maximum level achieved as a result of the achievement of the company-wide financial goals, and that no reductions were otherwise merited.
+Based on each individual named executive officer's achievement or substantial achievement of their individual performance goals, and in light of the superior financial performance achieved by the Company in 2022, the Compensation Committee determined that cash bonuses under the Annual Cash Incentive Plan should be paid out at the level achieved as a result of the achievement of the company-wide financial goals, and that no reductions were otherwise merited.